Walpole (1798 EIC ship): 4th EIC voyage (1805–1806)

 Captain Sandilands acquired a letter of marque on 29 January 1805.
 He sailed from Portsmouth on 8 March, bound for Madras and Bengal.
 Walpole reached Madras on 13 July and arrived at Diamond Harbour on 2 August.
 She was at Saugor on 31 December and left on 2 February 1806.
 She was at Point de Galle on 12 March, reached St Helena o 14 May, and arrived back at the Downs on 18 July.

 5th EIC voyage (1807–1808)

-Captain Sandilands sailed from Portsmouth on 18 April 1807, bound for Mdras and Bengal.
+Captain Sandilands sailed from Portsmouth on 18 April 1807, bound for Madras and Bengal.
 Walpole reached Madras on 9 September and arrived at Diamond Harbour on 25 October.
 She was at Saugor between 22 November and 1 December.
 She visited Penang between 15 December and 12 January 1808, before returning to Bengal, arriving at Kedgeree on 8 February.
 Homeward bound she was at Saugor between 16 March and 26 May, reached St Helena on 10 September, and arrived back at the Downs on 13 December.